rooa/eve/paper/main.md

 tasks, not all hyperparameter settings lead to improved performance over Adam, and we did not observe any consistent trend in the performance across hyperparameters.
-However, the default values suggested in this paper consistently lead to better performance on a variety of tasks.
+However, the default values suggested in this paper consistently lead to good performance on a variety of tasks.
 We also note that the default hyperparameter values were not selected based on this experiment, but through an informal initial search using a smaller model.